 I am reviewing some of the incredibly useful youth financial literacy research as I prepare my Foundation FOCUS Summit talk next week.

-Take a gander at this poignant passage from “The Effectiveness of Youth Financial Education: A Review of the Literature” by Martha Henn McCormick, Research Coordinator, Networks Financial Institute:
+Take a gander at this poignant passage from “The Effectiveness of Youth Financial Education: A Review of the Literature” by Martha Henn McCormick, Research Coordinator, Networks Financial Institute.

 “Why is it necessary to bring financial education to children and youth?
 In addition to the struggles their families face, which are likely to persist into their own adulthood, advertising heavily targets and influences children.
 Children are in stores and retail venues an average of two to three times weekly, exceeding in a standard week the time dedicated to reading, church attendance, youth group and household activities, and outdoor play.
 And children, especially the majority who do not go directly on to post secondary education, are quickly faced with adult financial tasks and responsibilities.”
-Starting early can help your child’s self-control and help mitigate internal and external distractions.
+Starting early can help your child’s self-control and help mitigate internal and external distractions.-Martha Henn McCormick

 I’m so grateful to have access to such terrific information highlighting what I believe to be one of the most important issues of our time: to raise a generation of money-smart kids.

 The process begins with each one of us recognizing the importance of this mission.